BarelyMiSSeD/minqlx-plugins/README.md

 <b>!act</b> (alternatively !add_clantag)

 Adds a clan tag that you want protected so only players on the clan member list can wear the tag on your server.
-Clan tags must be spelled exactly like what you want to protect.
-Different colors are different tags as are caps and lowercase.

 Usage: !act 'clan_tag'